CtrlK

 Completeness

-Answers both 'what' (manage Persons, Organizations in 15Five) and 'when' ('Use when the user wants to interact with 15Five data'), though the 'when' clause is somewhat generic.
+Answers both 'what' (manage Persons, Organizations in 15Five) and 'when' ('Use when the user wants to interact with 15Five data'), providing an explicit trigger clause.

 3 / 3